swarup-p/VSD_Physical_Design_Workshop/README.md

 	./flow.tcl -interactive

-to load software dependencies of the OpenLane, use command,
+To load software dependencies of the OpenLane, use command,

 	package require openlane 0.9